xaroth8088/char-rnn/README.md

 `pip install -r requirements.txt`

+## Docker
+Alternately, a `Dockerfile` is included that will install the appropriate requirements into the image.

+CUDA support is NOT included in this image, so running from inside the container will be very slow.
+Also, it will throw a bunch of ignorable warnings due to CUDA not being present.

 # Training the model
 First, put a file named `input.txt` inside a directory somewhere.
 The training script will create other files will be created alongside this input.